oddbird/oddleventy/content/blog/2023/python-web-conference-2023.md

   src: blog/2023/pwc23.png
 summary: |
   OddBird sponsored Python Web Conference 2023 and sent me to attend.
-In this article I showcase my favorite talks and activities of this excellent online event.
+In this article I showcase my favorite talks and activities from this excellent online event, including a list of useful resources for web application security, introductions to new PaaS providers, and a comparison of the most popular Python web frameworks.
 ---

 [Python Web Conference](https://2023.pythonwebconf.com/) is an online conference